Gymnema sylvestre is a woody climbing shrub that’s native to the tropical forests of India, Africa and Australia.

 For people with high blood sugar or a high HbA1c, Gymnema sylvestre can help reduce fasting, post-meal and long-term blood sugar levels.
 However, if you’re taking blood-sugar-lowering medications, consult with your doctor first.

-Summary Gymnema sylvestre has anti-diabetic properties and can block sugar receptors in your intestines to decrease glucose absorption and lower your blood sugar after a meal.
+Summary Gymnema sylvestre has anti-diabetic properties and may lower your blood sugar levels after a meal.

 Gymnema’s role in insulin secretion and cell regeneration may also contribute to its blood-sugar-lowering capabilities.